 According to Park (2011), under the current conditions, Korean household debt is unlikely to trigger an economic crisis in the short term, but the vulnerable groups including those in low-income brackets, the elderly and multiple debtors are analysed as being at high risk of default.
 The trend of growing indebtedness has persisted and the structure of household debt has also worsened in a situation in which the income conditions of small and one-man businesses have been deteriorating.
-Those in low-income brackets have greater reliance on borrowings from non-banking institutions, and their default risk.
+Those in low-income brackets have greater reliance on borrowings from non-banking institutions, and their delinquency rates have been rising rapidly, both of which have added to their default risk.
 The number of multiple debtors whose risk of default increases greatly during periods of economic downturn has also seen a sharp increase.

-Figure 28

-Debt Structure of the Selfemployed and Wage earners

-and Proportion of Heavilyindebted Households
+Figure 28 Debt Structure of the Selfemployed and Wage earners and Proportion of Heavilyindebted Households

-Figure 29 Proportion of Lending from Non-banking Institutions, by Income brackets whole.
+Figure 29 Proportion of Lending from Non-banking Institutions, by Income brackets

-Note: 1) Lending by non-bank financial institutions/ lending by financial sector as a
+Note: 1) Lending by non-bank financial institutions/ lending by financial sector as a whole.